 Why do newborns smile in their sleep?

 You might notice your newborn smiling in their sleep the very first week you bring them home.
 Naturally, your inclination will be to celebrate, take a million pictures, and post that sweet sleepy smile all over your social media feeds.
 Hey, go for it!
 Cuteness like that should always be shared.
 In all likelihood, though, what you’re looking at is a reflex smile.
-These faux-smiles are super-common for a sleeping newborn.
+These faux smiles are super-common for a sleeping newborn.

 What gives?
 These smirks could be the result of gas.
 Or, they could just be your baby’s way of trying on different facial expressions.

-When do babies start to laugh?
+When do babies giggle and laugh?

 You’ll have to wait a wee bit longer to hear the heavenly sound of your baby laughing: around 12 weeks or so.
 Obviously, it’s well worth the wait.
 Besides, once your baby starts smiling at you, you’ll be totally obsessed with that for a while.
-It’ll make the time fly by until they bust out with their first giggle fit.
+It’ll make the time fly by until they bust into their first giggle fit.

 What if baby isn’t smiling by 8 weeks?